Région

 Approach

-Scenario-based usability tests with parents and children to assess clarity, ease of use, and error prevention when completing school transport–related tasks in the transport app.
+Scenario-based usability tests with parents to assess clarity, ease of use, and error prevention when completing school transport–related tasks in the transport app.

 Problem statement